MobileTeleSystems/etl-entities/docs/plugins.rst

     from some_plugin.module.internals import my_function

-If specific module/class/function uses some registration capabilities of etl_entities, like :ref:`hook-decorator`, it will be executed during this import.
+If specific module/class/function uses some registration capabilities of etl_entities, it will be executed during this import.

 How to enable/disable plugins?
 ------------------------------